RhysEJF/radical-alignment/concepts/reality-anchoring.md

 ## The Cynefin Framework

-Let me introduce you to the Cynefin framework, if you haven't met it already.

 Developed by Dave Snowden, Cynefin distinguishes between four types of problems based on the relationship between cause and effect:

 **Simple (now called "Clear"):** Cause and effect are obvious to everyone.
 Best practices apply.
 Sense-Categorize-Respond.
 "Follow the recipe."